Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

     **Make sure**: each row only fills in either the required test case or test step columns.
 If the system cannot tell whether an entry is a test case or step it is skipped over when sending to Spira.

 ## Creating New Test Cases and Steps
- - If you want to upload brand new test cases and steps to the system, you will use the **Send Data to Spira** button
+ - If you want to upload brand new test cases and steps to the system, you will use the **Send Data to Spira** button;
- - Click Prepare Sheet to create the correctly formatted template for your chosen product and artifact
+ - Click Prepare Sheet to create the correctly formatted template for your chosen product and artifact;
- - Do not alter the worksheet structure of the generated sheet (do not add, remove, or rearrange columns)
+ - Do not alter the worksheet structure of the generated sheet (do not add, remove, or rearrange columns);
- - Enter the test case data in the test case columns for your first row
+ - Enter the test case data in the test case columns for your first row;
  - On the very next row, enter the test step data only (this is very important).
-A test step must have a test case parent to be linked to and all test steps below a test case will become the steps for that test case
+A test step must have a test case parent to be linked to and all test steps below a test case will become the steps for that test case;
  - Add more test steps as needed in subsequent rows.
-To add a second test case, start a new row and fill in the test case fields again
+To add a second test case, start a new row and fill in the test case fields again;
- - Once your data is ready, click Send to upload the data to Spira
+ - Once your data is ready, click Send to upload the data to Spira;

  **Important Notes for New Items:**

- - There is no need to number the test steps manually — Spira adds this information automatically
+ - There is no need to number the test steps manually — Spira adds this information automatically;
- - You can currently only send a maximum 200 test cases at a time, their steps don't count for this limit
+ - You can currently only send a maximum 200 test cases at a time, their steps don't count for this limit;
- - If a row has a mix of required fields in for both test cases and test steps, the addon won't know if it is a test case or a test step, so it will flag this an error
+ - If a row has a mix of required fields in for both test cases and test steps, the addon won't know if it is a test case or a test step, so it will flag this an error;

 Following is an example of how to add Test Cases and Test Steps to Spira: